henningfutrell/grpc4/README.txt

+Initially run make.
+It will install cmake if not installed, build the "build" directory, create the grpc files and build the binaries.
+The machine must have the default password.

-To run initially simply run:
+run:
 $ make

-This should install cmake, build the "build" directory, create the grpc files and build the binaries.

-After this the server can be run with

-$ ./bin/fbsd

-and the clients can be run with
+After this, a router needs to be started.
+There is logic to search for a router, but it works much better to just start a router with:
+$./build/router -p <router_machine_ip>:<port>

+To start a master-server pair on a machine run:
+$ ./bin/start -h <machine_ip>:<port> -r <router_machine_ip>:<port>

+The clients are started with:
-$ ./bin/fbc -u <username>
+$ ./bin/client -u <username> -r <router_machine_ip>:<port>

+After all are connected they will transparently maintain connections.

+KNOWN BUG:
+[Timeline] When the connection is broken and the client reconnects there is a slight hang for a read.
+To make this work I would need to convert the stream to an asynchronous reader writer, which is too much work for a non production assignment that is 99% to spec.

+    [solution]: When the timeline server switches just send the intended message twice and it will succeed on the second send.
+This is just due to a blocking call in gRpc.